joekimmel/bananabread/_posts/2020-10-15-chocolate-cake.markdown

 The dough was pretty stiff and I think I added just a tiny bit of water to loosen it before remembering that I hadn't yet added the coconut oil.
 How much?
 The amount of coconut oil melted in the pan was obviously less than a full stick of butter, so maybe it was like 3/4 of a stick? **Pro-tip**: For low-fat baked goods travel back in time to when people thought that would make them healthier.

-It takes a little work to incorporate oil into a stiff batter, and the batter stays pretty stiff, but anyhow after that you just glop it out onto some parchment-paper lined little bitty loaf pans (we seriously have these like, _kawaii_ loaf pans that I assume are only sold at Sur La Table's Comic-Con booth or in the Williams and Sonoma Wedding Registry Special Edition Catalog) and bake at 350 for about an hour.
+It takes a little work to incorporate oil into a stiff batter, and the batter stays pretty stiff, but anyhow after that you just glop it out onto some parchment-paper lined little bitty loaf pans (we seriously have these like, _kawaii_ loaf pans that I assume are only sold at Sur La Table's Comic-Con booth or in the Williams and Sonoma Wedding Registry Special Edition Catalog.
+I'm not even kidding: go to the top and look at the photo again, this time armed with the knowledge that the knife shown isn't a bread knife, _it's a tomato knife_.) and bake at 350 for about an hour.

 Oh yeah, go back to the top and preheat your oven before you make the dough.